sauliaka/DSA/lecture5/activity1/README.md

 - Refer to the following link.
 Discuss how the Recursive Factorial works: https://www.cs.usfca.edu/~galles/visualization/RecFact.html

+---
+Recursive factorial is a function that calculates the factorial of a given number using a recursive approach.
+The factorial of a positive integer n is defined as the product of all positive integers up to and including n.
+For example, the factorial of 5 (written as 5!) is calculated as follows:

+5! = 5 x 4 x 3 x 2 x 1 = 120

+Here's how the recursive factorial works:

+The function takes a positive integer n as input.

+If n is equal to 1, the function returns 1 (base case).

+If n is greater than 1, the function calls itself recursively with n-1 as the argument and multiplies the result by n.

+The recursion continues until the base case is reached, at which point the function returns the final result.

 - Refer to the following link.
 Discuss how the Recursive Fibonacci works: https://www.cs.usfca.edu/~galles/visualization/DPFib.html

+---

+Recursive Fibonacci is a function that calculates the nth Fibonacci number using a recursive approach.
+The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding numbers.
+The first two numbers in the sequence are 0 and 1.
+For example, the first ten Fibonacci numbers are:

+0, 1, 1, 2, 3, 5, 8, 13, 21, 34

+Here's how the recursive Fibonacci works:

+The function takes a positive integer n as input.

+If n is equal to 0 or 1, the function returns n (base cases).

+If n is greater than 1, the function calls itself recursively with n-1 and n-2 as the arguments and adds the results.

+The recursion continues until the base case is reached, at which point the function returns the final result.

 ## Task 2